mvolkmann/blog/src/smalltalk/03-getting-started.md

 To customize the current theme, open the World menu and select Preferences...Theme Customizer...
+This only supports customizing a subset of the theme aspects.

 Alternatively you can:

 - Open a System Browser.